Bert Tucker

 Adalbert Alexander Tucker (1944–2014) was a Belizean diplomat and politician.
 He was the Ambassador for Foreign Trade in the Ministry of Foreign Affairs and Trade in 2008.
 He is best known for his community ecological activism for the Belize River Valley Development Program (BELRIV).

 BELRIV is a community-based cultural and ecology project to promote sustainable development.
 He pioneered and developed the BELRIV 'OASIS' project.
 He graduated from the University of the West Indies, and Harvard.
-Furthermore, he was an excellent community organizer, international consultant, community environmental project coordinator, activist, humanist, Pan Africanist (Pan-Africanism), Internationalist, Renaissance man, scholar, technocrat, writer, and poet.
+Tucker was an excellent community organizer, international consultant, community environmental project coordinator, activist, humanist, Pan Africanist (Pan-Africanism), Internationalist, Renaissance man, scholar, technocrat, writer, and poet.

 "A very passionate nationalist; very powerful sense of humor; a tremendous memory and just a very kind individual.
 He really was into education.
 He saw education as being vital for us".

 Early life

 Bert Tucker was privately schooled with Ms. Annette Maheia.
 He then went on to Belize Technical College, University of the West Indies, and Harvard University.

 He has well documented his experiences as a student at University of the West Indies in the 60s and 70s in the article Jamaican Vibrations - Rocking Steady to Reggae.
 This article articulates the early days of Reggae, University of West Indies student movement, the rise of Michael Manley, a peoples' mass movement, Abeng Movement, and the People's National Party.
 As Jamaica confronted injustices and poverty.
 The article is a poetic expression of Jamaican history during the 1960s, and Tucker's experience.
 He documents what was called the 'Rodney Riots', when Walter Rodney a professor of African history and a Black Power Movement advocate was banned from returning to his position as professor at the University of the West Indies (Mona campus).